 I don’t know what it’s like where you are but around these parts I’m FEELING the spring pretty profoundly this year.
 The birds are chirping up a storm, blossoms are exploding onto the mean streets of La La Land, and there are hints that the unusually cool winter we’ve had in SoCal is making it’s way to warmer days.
 Which makes sense since tomorrow is officially the first day of spring!
 What better way to celebrate the Spring Equinox than with an adult bevvie that will put a spring in your step…literally!

 As I mentioned a few weeks ago with the Yerba Mate Horchata cocktail, Argentinian Yerba Mate can be a delicious and welcome addition to a mixed drink.
 It’s slightly stimulating, with about as much caffeine as a cup of coffee, but is also a rich source of powerful antioxidants, even higher than green tea.
 It boasts B vitamins, vitamin C, zinc, potassium and manganese…there’s a reason why the people of South America have been sipping on this stuff for centuries.
 And as I’ve discovered recently, it’s delicious in cocktails!
-This is the second cocktail out of four I’ll be sharing with you guys as a recent resident recipe creator for Argentina Yerba Mate…and one of my favorites.
+This is the second cocktail out of three that I’ll be sharing with you guys as a recent resident recipe creator for Argentina Yerba Mate…and one of my favorites.

 The Yerba Mate Cooler was the later afternoon drink we served a few weeks back at the Create & Cultivate Conference here in LA.
 But this drink makes even more sense now that we are on the cusp of spring.

 Fresh squeezed grapefruit and lime juice, a kick of ginger, and blanco tequila compliments the herbaceous almost woodsy notes of the Argentinian yerba mate tea.
 And topping it all off with bubbles makes this especially refreshing.

 2 oz Fresh Squeezed Grapefruit Juice